isomerpages/nlb-reference/_launch-get-started/Negotiating and Networking/Do's and Don'ts of Business Networking.md

 ---
 title: Do's and Don'ts of Business Networking
 permalink: /launch/getting-started/negotiate/dos-donts-business-networking/
-description: "Business networking is the building of relationships with others in the industry who may be helpful to your business.
-These can comprise potential suppliers, investors, clients, other business owners and even fellow competitors. "
+description: Business networking is the building of relationships with others in the industry who may be helpful to your business.
+These can comprise potential suppliers, investors, clients, other business owners and even fellow competitors.
 third_nav_title: Negotiating & Networking
+variant: markdown
 ---
 # Do's and Don'ts of Business Networking